 your main receiver.

-Increasing the buffering will not only add delay between the RF
+Increasing the buffering will not only add delay between the

 arriving at the WebSDR's antenna, but the audio will also be delayed